Pet Lost & Found

 Longmont Humane Society provides training classes for humans and their companion dogs and puppies, as well as workshops in basic care, manners, and behaviors.

 Through newsletters, brochures, and news articles, Longmont Humane Society helps local citizens learn more about animals.
 Skilled shelter staff are available to answer questions regarding many specific pet concerns.
 The LHS web site at www.longmonthumane.org offers extensive information about the humane society and a "virtual kennel" with photos of pets currently available for adoption.

 Our on-site Well Pet Clinic offers reduced-cost spay and neuter services, dental care, general surgery, digital x-rays, vaccinations, microchipping, and more.
 Drop-ins and doctor appointments are available.

 Longmont Humane Society contracts with the City of Longmont to provide licenses to all residents for dogs, cats, and potbellied pigs.

 Safe Keep Program

-Longmont Humane Society offers temporary shelter for pets of families who are homeless or victims of domestic violence.
+Longmont Humane Society offers temporary shelter for pets of families who are victims of domestic violence.